Scuticociliatosis

 Scuticociliatosis is a severe and often fatal parasitic infection of several groups of marine organisms.
 Species known to be susceptible include a broad range of teleosts, seahorses, sharks, and some crustaceans.
 The disease can be caused by any one of about 20 distinct species of unicellular eukaryotes known as scuticociliates, which are free-living marine microorganisms that are opportunistic or facultative parasites.
 Scuticociliatosis has been described in the wild, in captive animals in aquariums, and in aquaculture.
 It is best studied in fish species that are commonly farmed, in which typical effects of infection include skin ulceration, hemorrhage, and necrosis, with post-mortem examination identifying ciliates in the skin, gills, blood, and internal organs including the brain.

 Host range

 Scuticociliatosis has been reported in a broad range of teleosts; it is best studied in those teleost fish commonly raised in aquaculture, where the disease is of significant economic impact.
 It has also been reported in seahorses, sharks, and crustaceans.
 The mortality rate is particularly high among flatfish, possibly due to their sedentary lifestyle involving skin-to-skin contact between individuals.
+Since 2022 there have also been several reports that scuticociliates might be responsible for mass die-off events of sea urchins across the world's oceans.